aridiosilva/DesignPrinciplesAndPatterns/README.md

 ![OCP_Principle_UML_Diagram_Example013_CleanCodeBook](https://github.com/aridiosilva/DesignPrinciplesAndPatterns/blob/main/OCP_Principle_UML_Diagram_Example013_CleanCodeBook.jpg)

-In this case thye method logOn has been closed for modification:
+We have two options in Java Programming Language to implement the model shown in the UML diagram.
+The first optin is through abstract classe via inheritance mechanism, and the second optin is through the us e of an interface and its implementation by concrete classes.
+In both cases the method logOn will be  closed for modification:

+## Dynamic Polymorphism Technique via Abstract Classes

 ```java
 public abstrac class Modem {